-NASA launched the Artemis II mission on March 31, 2026, to return human explorers to the vicinity of the moon for the first time since the final Apollo flight in 1972.
+NASA launched the Artemis II mission to return human explorers to the vicinity of the moon for the first time since the final Apollo flight in 1972.
 Four astronauts boarded the Orion capsule atop the Space Launch System at the Kennedy Space Center to begin a ten-day journey.
+On March 31, 2026, that shift moved from background concern to the center of the public record.
 This flight path relies on a free-return trajectory that uses lunar gravity to pull the spacecraft back toward Earth without a secondary engine burn.
 Mission controllers confirmed the successful separation of the interim cryogenic propulsion stage shortly after the craft reached orbit.
 Ground teams monitored initial telemetry from the European Service Module to ensure life support systems remained nominal during the ascent phase.

 Commander Reid Wiseman leads the international crew alongside Pilot Victor Glover and Mission Specialists Christina Koch and Jeremy Hansen.
 Each member underwent thousands of hours of training in neutral buoyancy labs and high-fidelity simulators to prepare for the specific rigors of deep space.
 Unlike low-Earth orbit missions to the International Space Station, this crew will pass through the high-radiation environments of the Van Allen belts.
 Radiation shielding within the Orion hull protects the sensitive electronics and human tissue from solar particle events.
 Shielding effectiveness is a primary metric for mission success.
 High-gain antenna arrays established a link with the Deep Space Network within minutes of the trans-lunar injection.